yuliadm/mixComp/paper.md

 # Section 6.
 Non-standard mixtures

-In all preceding examples, the families of component densities $\{g(x;\theta):\theta \in \Theta \}$ belonged to one of the "standard" probability distributions included in the **stats** package, which provides the density/mass function, cumulative distribution function, quantile function and random variate generation for selected distributions.
+In all preceding examples, the families of component densities $\{g(x;\theta):\theta \in \Theta \}$ belonged to one of the 'standard' probability distributions included in the **stats** package, which provides the density/mass function, cumulative distribution function, quantile function and random variate generation for selected distributions.
 The function names are of the form `dxxx`, `pxxx`, `qxxx` and `rxxx` respectively.
 With some additional effort, it is possible to use the **mixComp** package on 'non-standard' distributions: the user has to provide functions evaluating the density and generating random numbers for the component distribution.
 In accordance with **R** conventions, the user-generated function `dxxx` has to take `x` and the distribution parameters as input and returns the value of the density function specified by the parameters at the point `x`.
 Likewise, `rxxx` requires `n` and the distribution parameters as input and returns `n` random numbers based on the distribution specified by the aforementioned parameters.

-As an example, consider an artificial dataset generated by sampling $\mathbf{X}$ from a 3-component mixture of normals with means equal to 10, 11 and 13.
-Assume that the standard deviation of all components is known to be $0.5$, yet the number of components and their means are unknown.
+Consider an artificial dataset generated by sampling $\mathbf{X}$ from a 3-component mixture of normals with means equal to 10, 11 and 13, taking the standard deviation of all components to be known, equal to $0.5$, the number of components and their means being unknown.
 Then each of the components follows a $\mathcal{N}(\mu, 0.5)$ distribution, which shall be called `norm0.5`.
-The first step is always that of creating the `dxxx` and `rxxx` functions, since they will be called by the **mixComp** functions.

-The following example creates the `Mix` and `rMix` objects based on the density of a normal mixture with $\mathbf{w} = (0.3, 0.4, 0.3)$, $\mathbf{\mu} = (10, 11, 13)$ and \linebreak$\mathbf{\sigma} = (0.5, 0.5, 0.5)$ and plots the obtained mixture density and the corresponding random sample.
+The following example creates the `Mix` and `rMix` objects based on the density of a normal mixture with $\mathbf{w} = (0.3, 0.4, 0.3)$, $\mathbf{\mu} = (10, 11, 13)$ and $\mathbf{\sigma} = (0.5, 0.5, 0.5)$ and plots the obtained mixture density and the corresponding random sample.

 ``` r
 dnorm0.5 <- function(x, mean){